saralafia/ERI-maps/README.md

 19. california (36.53)
 20. environmental (36.39)

-Next, we follow a standard natural language processing pipeline (Bird et al., 2009) to reformat the documents into a dictionary and a corpus:
+Next, we follow a standard natural language processing pipeline (Boyd-Graber et al., 2014) to reformat the documents into a dictionary and a corpus:

 1. extension of the stopword list to remove frequent, generic terms determined by tf-idf ('data', 'study', 'project', 'research', 'collaborative', 'include', 'result', 'increase', 'high', 'low', 'large', 'include', 'based');
 2. tokenization, conversion to lowercase, and construction of n-gram models (bigrams, trigrams) to preserve contiguous sequences of words (e.g. 'climate_change');